 There’s a lot more to see in the Jewish Museum.
 There’s a library with a multimedia center, restoration workshops, and an educational and sizable cultural center where educational and cultural events are held.

 4. Kafka Museum

-The Kafka Museum, built to commemorate legendary Czech writer Franz Kafka, author of the allegorical masterpiece The Metamorphosis.
+The Kafka Museum was built to commemorate legendary Czech writer Franz Kafka, author of the allegorical masterpiece The Metamorphosis.
 It is located in Cihelná 635, 118 00 Malá Strana, Czechia.

-The Franz Kafka Museum’s purpose is to conserve and exhibit Franz Kafka’s work for the general public to enjoy.
+The Franz Kafka Museum aims to conserve and exhibit Franz Kafka’s work for the general public to enjoy.
 It is one of the most popular attractions in Prague for international visitors.